yesodweb/yesod-cookbook/Detailed-change-list.md

 * yesod-json has been deprecated.
 Its functionality has been folded into yesod-core itself.
 * Felipe's newer, more efficient session code is the default.
 More information: https://github.com/yesodweb/yesod/issues/415#commit-ref-2009165
 * Everything in Yesod.Handler now lives in a typeclass.
 All functions work in the master site by default, with a few functions provided to deal with subsites.
 The most important change here was getCurrentRoute, which now has much more sane behavior.
+* Overhaul to the content/representation breakdown.
+RepHtml et al are deprecated.
+ChooseRep is gone.
+Now we have Content, TypedContent, and HasContentType.
+NOTE: This needs more explanation, I'll write a blog post about this and the YesodRequest/YesodResponse switch.

 # 2013-02-18